 1. Patient intake forms

 Intake forms, the standard documents patients have to fill out ahead of a medical appointment, are tedious for patients and medical staff alike.
-They are most often filled out by hand by a patient and then medical staff must decipher and reenter the collected information into a digital system.
+They are most often filled out by hand by a patient, and then medical staff must decipher and reenter the collected information into a digital system.
 This process is long and leaves medical organizations vulnerable to error.

 With pdfFiller, medical organizations can create electronic forms for their patients to fill out online and reduce the time it takes to process the completed forms by at least 50%.
-The steps for completing these forms are simple: medical staff create or upload a form to pdfFiller, make specific fields fillable, and then distribute the link to the forms to their patients who can complete and sign them from anywhere and on any device.
+The steps for completing these forms are simple: medical staff create or upload a form to pdfFiller, make specific fields fillable, and then distribute the link to the forms to their patients, who can complete and sign them from anywhere and on any device.

-2. Managing contracts at big hospital
+2. Managing contracts at the big hospital

 Hospitals must manage many different types of contracts, including physician recruitment and employment contracts, management service agreements, patient transfer agreements, and technology licensing, and pdfFiller is there to streamline these complicated document processes.